A collective meditation on a well-kept secret

 Property changes consciousness.
-It divides friends, gives one person power over others and excludes.
+It divides friends, grants power over others and excludes.
 Property is taken for granted.
-And people don’t talk about it.
-Nothing is so constitutive of our society, or our lives together; nothing has such a divisive effect on our community as property.
+But it is not talked about.
+Yet nothing is as constitutive for our society or our coexistence; nothing has such a divisive effect on our community.
 With ORATORIO, She She Pop wants to air the secret of property, to drag it out onto a stage.

 It is said that Western theatre began with the protagonist Thespis, who stepped out from the choir 2,500 years ago.
 But you could also say: it was the moment that the stage was privatised.
 Since then, the individual has been consistently overrated, overburdened and emotionally exploited.
 ORATORIO would like to shed some light on the context of the bourgeois public, property and democratic empowerment.